Bareflank/hypervisor/CONTRIBUTING.md

 DYNAMIC_ANALYSIS_ENABLED=true make
 make test
 ```

+All whitespace should be removed as well.
+Use "git diff --check" to ensure the PR does not contain added whitespace.
+Doxygen is also used by this project.
+Prior to submitting a PR, please run "make doxygen" and "make doxygen_clean" to ensure there are no errors with respect to the documentation.

 Prior to submitting a PR, please rebase your git history to a single commit.
 To do this: